What you need to know today about the virus outbreak

 WHAT'S HAPPENING TODAY:

-— Italy announced its biggest day-to-day increase of coronavirus infections, which rose to 53,000 people, with nearly 800 new deaths.
+— Congress and the White House still trying to craft a mammoth rescue package that could be worth nearly $2 trillion.

-— Congress and the White House resume talks on crafting a mammoth rescue package that could be worth $1.4 trillion or more.
+— Rand Paul of Kentucky becomes first member of U.S. Senate to announce that he has tested positive for the coronavirus.

 — U.S. economy suffers severe whiplash as business spirals downward due to coronavirus pandemic.